shine-jayakumar/insta-likecom-bot/README.md

 ## Features
 - Likes and Comments on all the posts for an account/tag
+- Likes and Comments on posts from followers of an account
 - Specify the number of posts to like
 - Comes loaded with generic comments
 - Load your own comments